 The Pretax Margin Ratio, also knows at the Earnings Before Tax (EBT) ratio, is an operating profitability ratio used by market analysts and investors.
-The ratio is useful in analyzing the standalone profitability of a company’s operations, as it excludes tax expense.
-The pretax margin ratio is also useful in assessing the year-over-year organic growth that a company also experiences, as it focuses on the intrinsic value that the business generates.
+This ratio is useful in analyzing the standalone profitability of a company’s operations, as it excludes tax expense.
+The pretax margin ratio is also useful in assessing the year-over-year organic growth that a company experiences, as it focuses on the intrinsic value that the business generates.

 How can we calculate the Pretax Margin Ratio?

-The Pretax Margin Ratio can be calculated using the following equation:
+The ratio can be calculated using the following equation:

 Earnings Before Taxes (EBT) = Net Income + Taxes (EBT can sometimes be found on the income statement)

 Sales = Sales revenues recorded in the accounting period

-A higher pretax margin ratio indicates a company with a high degree of operational profitability.
+A higher ratio indicates a company with a high degree of operational profitability.
 A lower ratio indicates poorer operational profitability.
 This means that the company is more dependent on a low-tax environment to ensure profitability.

-The thinking behind the ratio is that a company’s earnings growth should not be artificially penalized by high tax rates.
+The thinking behind using this ratio is that a company’s earnings growth should not be artificially penalized by high tax rates.
 The pretax margin ratio more clearly reveals how a company’s operations are actually performing.
 Also, a company’s operational profitability relative to a competitor may be overstated if the competitor operates in a higher tax environment.
-Thus, using the pretax margin ratio factors out extraneous tax effects a company’s performance.
+Thus, using the pretax margin ratio factors out extraneous tax effects on a company’s performance.

 Pretax Margin Ratio Example

 Jake’s Bakery just filed its financial statements for the current accounting year.
 Below is a simplified version of Jakes’ income statement for the past four years:

 The red boxes highlight the company’s net revenue, earnings before taxes, and income tax expenses.
 These figures are relevant to the calculation of the pretax margin ratio.
-Using the formula explained earlier, we get the following pretax margin ratios:
+Using the formula explained earlier, we get the following ratios: